kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 </center>
 <p style="text-align:justify">I would like to take an example of manually reannotating a computer vision classification task ,<b>Indoor Scene Recognition</b> dataset and illustrate some interesting things I came across while doing it.
 The dataset consists of around only 5000 images of 67 different classes [2].</p>

 <p style="text-align:justify">Let us annotate the class bar.
-Think of what features could possibly define bar:bar stoll ,drinks,low lit,wooden furniture,people and some food.
-Offcourse not just these individual attributes but in the context.Depending on the class all or some features could exist for the image to satisfy requirement of the class.
+Think of what features could possibly define bar: high chairs , drinks , bottles , low lit , bar counters , people and some food.
+Offcourse not just these individual attributes but in the context.
+Depending on the class all or some features could exist for the image to satisfy requirement of the label.
 Let us look at a few sample images which are labelled as bar in the scene recognition dataset and decide how to eliminate or keep them based on the features we would want to define a bar.
 <div>

 <img src="https://raw.githubusercontent.com/kamathhrishi/kamathhrishi.github.io/master/_posts/Images/bar_0310.jpg?token=ABK4NEKCBUANVMJPXH57MOS66XO34" width="200" height="150"/>

 <p style="text-align:justify">
-The first image meets our definition of a bar : high chairs [check], drinks [check].
-Although to be able to generalize these features you would need several different variations of the same to a name a few images with bartenders , people taking a drink and different shades of furnitures.
+The first image meets our definition of a bar : high chairs [check], drinks [check] and bar counter[check].
+Although to be able to generalize these features you would need several different variations of the image , to name a few images with bartender , people taking a drink and different shades of furnitures.
 <p float="center">
 <img src="https://raw.githubusercontent.com/kamathhrishi/kamathhrishi.github.io/master/_posts/Images/bar_0439.jpg?token=ABK4NEMGDL3UVKZBOUM65Q266XQTA" width="200" height="150"/>
 </p>

-The second image could be at a bar , but looks more lik a fancy bakery or deli with only signal being the high chairs.
+The second image could be at a bar , but looks more like a fancy bakery or deli with only signal being the high chairs.

 <p float="center">
 <img src="https://raw.githubusercontent.com/kamathhrishi/kamathhrishi.github.io/master/_posts/Images/bar_0004.jpg?token=ABK4NEMWLYZLVD2I6W7QKVS66XUR2" width="200" height="150"/>